 One‑page action checklist — do / don’t for policymakers, mediators and community leaders:

-- Don’t: Rush processes to meet external commercial deadlines at the expense of genuine community engagement or substitute external facilitators for cultural authority.
+- Don’t: Rush processes to meet commercial deadlines at the expense of genuine community engagement or substitute external facilitators for cultural authority.

 Explore More Resources on Traditional Dispute Resolution